ankitnewjobs/Terraform/Day:- 08 Providers-Dependency-Lock-File/Readme.md

 ```

 ## Step-07: Comment account_encryption_source
-- When we do a major version upgrade to providers, it might break few features.
+- When we do a major version upgrade to providers, it might break a few features.
-- So with `.terraform.lock.hcl`, we can avoid this type of issues by maintaining our Provider versions consistent across any machine by having a copy of `.terraform.lock.hcl` file with us.
+- So with `.terraform.lock.hcl`, we can avoid this type of issue by maintaining our Provider versions consistent across any machine by having a copy of `.terraform.lock.hcl` file with us.
 ```t
 # Comment account_encryption_source Attribute
 # Resource-3: Azure Storage Account